Crystal Ball function

-The Crystal Ball function, named after the Crystal Ball Collaboration (hence the capitalized initial letters), is a probability density function commonly used to model various lossy processes in high-energy physics.
+The Crystal Ball function, named after the Crystal Ball Collaboration (hence the capitalized initial letters), is a probability density function (PDF) commonly used to model various lossy processes in high-energy physics such as Bremsstrahlung by electrons.
 It consists of a Gaussian core portion and a power-law low-end tail, below a certain threshold.
 The function itself and its first derivative are both continuous.

 The Crystal Ball function is given by: